PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

    - `/var/log/arm_update_activate.log` - this log file contains messages about the overall progress of the installation and messages specific to root file system updates.
    - `/var/log/mbl-app-update-manager.log` - this log file contains messages specific to application updates.
 1. Once installation of the update is complete, Mbed Linux OS will start running the new firmware.
 For root file system updates, a reboot will be automatically initiated to boot into the new firmware.
 For application updates, a reboot is not required and the new applications will start running automatically after the update.
-1. If you are doing a root file system update, you may wish to check which root file system bank is currently active.
+1. If you are doing a root file system update, you may wish to check which root file system bank is currently active and compare it with the bank that was active before the update - it should have changed.
 You can use the [`lsblk` command mentioned above](#check-rootfs-bank) to do this.

+[build-tutorial]: create_connecting_image.md